 Yes!
 While avid bath-lovers may be dismayed to learn about the damage bath bombs can cause to their plumbing systems, rest assured there are steps you can take to continue your self-care regimen and protect your plumbing.

 DIY a Bath Bomb Holder

 If you’re using a bath bomb with solid particles, use a holder to catch any petals, herbs, or other decorative ingredients.
 Cut the bottom off a pair of nylon stockings to create a bath bomb holder!
 Place the bath bomb inside the stocking and close off the top with a rubber band or hair tie, then use your bath bombs as normal.
 The nylon will prevent any pieces of the bath bomb from falling down your drains when you empty the tub.

 Hire Professional Drain Cleaning Services

 Slow drains may indicate you have an issue already, and the additional stress bath bombs could cause to your plumbing may clog your drain entirely.
 Other telltale signs of drain issues are recurring or frequent clogs.
 If you notice either of these, the best thing to do is to call the professional plumbers at S & D Plumbing.
 Whether you are dealing with an emergency situation, or you would like to have a plumber out to address a minor issue before it worsens, you can always count on our skilled team.

 We can instruct you on the best ways to avoid clogs, address your current drain issues, and help you avoid future problems with your home pipes.
 Our friendly and respectful Austin plumbers get in, get the job done, and get you back to your life.
-Schedule an appointment online or by phone at 5126484663!
+Schedule an appointment online or by phone!